DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 ## Possible functional improvements:

-- Extract and display locations from more than 1000 datasets.
-Current limit comes from the search API call, getting more results has to be done with more API requests.
-Allow to retrieve more via an extra GUI control with progress bar.

-- Also display bounding boxes(rectangles), especially when a dateset only has those, we now do not see the dataset on the map.
-The way that this is displayed (with different color markers) can be done similar to how the Ariadne portal is doing it.

 - Make the script more general usable; for others that have geographical coordinates in their custom metadata.

 - Enhancing the appearance of the marker popup with thumbnail or icon similar to what is done on the result listing.

-- Allow selection of alternative base maps, like a satellite image.
+- Allow selection of more alternative base maps, like the satellite image.

 - Allow downloading the geographical information on the map in GeoJSON format.